« Previous Page

 peppers), use vinegar or soap to wash your hands so you don't accidentally

 spread capsaicin to your eyes, nose, or mouth.
 You can also use disposable

-gloves to handle hot peppers or to apply capsaicin cream.
+gloves to handle hot peppers or to apply topical products that contain capsaicin.

-apply capsaicin creams to areas of broken skin.
+apply topical products that contain capsaicin to areas of broken skin.

 The U.S. Food and

 Drug Administration (FDA) does not regulate dietary supplements in the same way

 it regulates medicines.
 A dietary supplement can be sold with limited or no